FluegelsApps/iot-utilities/docs/app/serial_data.md

 This item represents a single USB-Identifier that was received via the Aruba-IoT Interface.
 A USB-Identifier is used to represent a device that is connected to the Aruba Access Point using USB.

 > **_Note:_** For example, the USB-Identifier of EnOcean USB radios starts with the prefix "ENOCEAN_USB:".
-This identifier is also used to send Serial data using the SouthBound API implementation.
+This identifier is also used to send Serial data using the Southbound API implementation.

 #### **a) USB-Identifier Title**